X01XX/risc-v-memory-management-vf2/README.md

 Instances of stacks may be used without any corresponding array, by running stack_new.

 <pre>
 See the forth-memory-management project for more development, which may be added here at a later date, but would make it harder to port.

     Guaranteed memory-leak detection.
-At program end, check each instance address has been returned to its stack.
+At program end, check that each instance address in an array has been returned to its stack.

     Memory usage tuning, how close did each array-stack get to running out of memory?

-    Allocation counting and display.
+    On allocation, check if the current free items in the stack are a minimum, if so update a number in the array-stack.

+    Allocation counting.
+On allocation, increment a number saved in the array-stack.

     Lists with sub-lists and multiple structs, parsing a list from a string.
+    Keep a list, of struct-info structs, allowing printing, deallocating, and string parsing.
 </pre>